International Space Station: Noise

 NASA has adopted most-conservative damage risk criteria (based on recommendations from the National Institute for Occupational Safety and Health and the World Health Organization), in order to protect all crew members.
 The MMOP Acoustics Subgroup has adjusted its approach to managing noise risks in this unique environment by applying, or modifying, terrestrial approaches for hearing loss prevention to set these conservative limits.
 One innovative approach has been NASA's Noise Exposure Estimation Tool (NEET), in which noise exposures are calculated in a task-based approach to determine the need for hearing protection devices (HPDs).
 Guidance for use of HPDs, either mandatory use or recommended, is then documented in the Noise Hazard Inventory, and posted for crew reference during their missions.
 The Acoustics Subgroup also tracks spacecraft noise exceedances, applies engineering controls, and recommends hearing protective devices to reduce crew noise exposures.
 Finally, hearing thresholds are monitored on-orbit, during missions.

 There have been no persistent mission-related hearing threshold shifts among US Orbital Segment crewmembers (JAXA, CSA, ESA, NASA) during what is approaching 20 years of ISS mission operations, or nearly 175,000 work hours.
 In 2020, the MMOP Acoustics Subgroup received the Safe-In-Sound Award for Innovation for their combined efforts to mitigate any health effects of noise.

 Fire and toxic gases

 An onboard fire or a toxic gas leak are other potential hazards.
 Ammonia is used in the external radiators of the station and could potentially leak into the pressurised modules.

 Overall health effects

 On 12 April 2019, NASA reported medical results from the Astronaut Twin Study.
-Astronaut Scott Kelly spent a year in space on the ISS, while his identical twin spent the year on Earth.
+Astronaut Scott Kelly spent a year in space on the ISS, while his identical twin Mark Kelly spent the year on Earth.
 Several long-lasting changes were observed, including those related to alterations in DNA and cognition, when one twin was compared with the other.

 In November 2019, researchers reported that astronauts experienced serious blood flow and clot problems while on board the ISS, based on a six-month study of 11 healthy astronauts.
 The results may influence long-term spaceflight, including a mission to the planet Mars, according to the researchers.